fjcaetano/kerbal/README.md

 ### MünRover II
 This ugly-ass unmanned rover is currently using a liquid fuel propeller, but, when the fuel is over, it can be propelled by three Ion Propellers.
 It has a shitload of batteries, two Xenon tanks and had 4 Gigantor Solar Pannels, though only 3 are "openable" when in rover mode and one already broke, so there are only two usable.

+## The Skynet
+The Skynet is a relay network composed of 4 Kommbots.
+The Kommbots are orbiting at 90º at a distance of ~ 4990 Km.

+### Kommbot II
+The Kommbot II is a manned ship built to deploy the unmanned Kommbots in orbit.
+After the Kommbot is deployed, the ship must return safely with it's crew to Kerbin.

+It also has an ISA dish to map Karbin's surface.

 # Obsolete Ships